 Telehealth is among the latest medical wonders transforming the healthcare sector by leaps and bounds—bringing seamless access to quality care over long distances at a patient’s convenience.

 The ongoing global health crisis against coronavirus (Covid-19) has also opened up new possibilities for its uptake in various areas of medical care.
 Indeed, as efforts to curb viral transmission through social distancing and lockdown take greater precedence, there has been a shift in outlook on how routine check-ups and doctor visits are typically performed.
 In times when physical contact and public gatherings are greatly discouraged, the appeal of virtual communication to replace non-urgent visits and ease the workload of medical practitioners cannot be overstated.

-What is telehealth?
+What is Telehealth?

-In many contexts, you’d often come across telehealth and telemedicine being used interchangeably.
+You’d often come across Telehealth and telemedicine being used interchangeably in many contexts.
 However, both terms massively differ in scope and definition.
-Telehealth is a broad term that encompasses various technology-assisted services for both clinical and non-clinical endeavors conducted at a distance.
-In contrast, telemedicine specifically denotes the implementation of off-site technology to deliver direct patient care, from diagnosis and consultation to treatment and monitoring.Figure based on national Medicare fee-for-service claims through September 2020 (claims runout through May 2020).
+Telehealth is a broad term encompassing various technology-assisted services for clinical and non-clinical endeavors conducted at a distance.
+In contrast, telemedicine explicitly denotes implementing off-site technology to deliver direct patient care, from diagnosis and consultation to treatment and monitoring.Figure based on national Medicare fee-for-service claims through September 2020 (claims runout through May 2020).

 Telehealth services in times of Covid-19

 Experts underscore three main areas that have propelled this industry demand: the public’s more welcoming attitude towards commercial telehealth services; a steady influx of providers and practitioners with established telehealth infrastructure; and regulatory frameworks promulgating the telehealth adoption through coverage waivers, approvals of new services, and parity reimbursement.

-Besides the lower risk of exposure to Covid-19, the consumers’ growing favorability towards telehealth also comes from the induced demand for streamlined medical services.
+Besides the lower risk of exposure to Covid-19, the consumers’ growing favorability towards Telehealth also comes from the induced demand for streamlined medical services.
 In 2020, nearly eight out of ten consumers disclosed their interest in going digital for healthcare assistance—a significant jump from only 11% in the year prior.

-The advantages of telehealth
+The advantages of Telehealth

-Other than circumstantial necessity, telehealth software development has also brought about a significant paradigm shift in healthcare operations.
-The benefits provided by a telehealth app are manifold and far-reaching, not just in terms of clinical processes but also administrative and managerial functions—all of which would surely make this endeavor an excellent long-term investment for healthcare organizations.
-Here are a few reasons why telehealth software is worth considering:
+Besides circumstantial necessity, telehealth software development has also brought about a significant paradigm shift in healthcare operations.
+The benefits a telehealth app provides are manifold and far-reaching, not just in clinical processes but also in administrative and managerial functions—all of which would make this endeavor an excellent long-term investment for healthcare organizations.Technology enabling healthcare transformation

-- Better patient engagement and health awareness – Equipped with built-in assistive tools like high-quality video conferencing platforms and accessible personal medical information, health apps encourage patients to be more involved with their health and give them the liberty to choose their own physicians from a range of selections.
+- Better patient engagement and health awareness – Equipped with built-in assistive tools like high-quality video conferencing platforms and accessible personal medical information, health apps encourage patients to be more involved with their health and give them the liberty to choose their physicians from a range of selections.
 This user-focused customizability, in turn, leads to better patient engagement and health awareness.

 - More streamlined healthcare services – Most telehealth apps possess a high degree of automation and system integration to accelerate clinical workflow.
 By assigning various administrative tasks to preprogrammed software commands and integrated modules, like retrieving medical records from an external database to display on the user’s interface, practitioners can concentrate on faster patient diagnosis and treatment delivery.

-- Lower operational costs – Owing to minimum operational logistics required, proprietary health apps enable healthcare organizations to offer quality care at a fraction of the costs of on-site medical services.
+- Lower operational costs – Owing to the minimum operational logistics required, proprietary health apps enable healthcare organizations to offer quality care at a fraction of the costs of on-site medical services.

 Key development areas in custom telehealth